TissueMAPS/TissueMAPS/docs/user_guide.rst

 Active programming interface
 ++++++++++++++++++++++++++++

-You can use the *tmclient* *API* to *get* data for analysis outside of *TissueMAPS*.
+You can use the *tmclient* *API* to download data for analysis outside of *TissueMAPS*.

-The package provides an :class:`UploadService <tmclient.upload.UploadSerive>` and :class:`DownloadService <tmclient.download.DownloadSerive>` to upload and download data, respectively.
+The package provides an :class:`TmClient <tmclient.api.TmClient>` to interact with the server, e.g. for data upload and download.
 The examples below are shown for the Python package, but the same interface is available for Matlab and R.

 For example, a :class:`ChannelImageFile <tmlib.models.file.ChannelImageFile>` can be downloaded as follows:

 .. code-block:: python

-    from tmclient import DownloadService
+    from tmclient import TmClient

-    service = DownloadService(
+    client = TmClient(
         host='localhost', port=8002, experiment_name='test', user_name='demo', password='XXX'
     )

     # Download an illumination corrected image
-    image = service.download_channel_image(
+    image = client.download_channel_image(
         plate_name='plate01', well_name='D03', x=0, y=0,
         cycle_index=0, tpoint=0, zplane=0, correct=True
     )

     # Show image dimensions
-    print image.dimensions
+    print image.shape

     # Show first row of pixels
-    print image.array[0, :]
+    print image.[0, :]

-    # Show time point at which the image was acquired
-    print image.metadata.tpoint

-The ``image`` object has type :class:`ChannelImage <tmlib.image.ChannelImage>`, which contains the actual n-dimensional pixel/voxel ``array`` (`numpy.array <https://docs.scipy.org/doc/numpy/reference/generated/numpy.array.html>`_) as well as the corresponding ``metadata`` (:class:`ChannelImageMetadata <tmlib.metadata.ChannelImageMetadata>`).
+The ``image`` object has type `NumPy ndarray <https://docs.scipy.org/doc/numpy/reference/arrays.ndarray.html>`_.

 Similarly, feature values (:class:`FeatureValue <tmlib.models.feature.FeatureValue>`) for a particular :class:`MapobjectType <tmlib.models.mapobject.MapobjectType>` can be downloaded as follows:

 .. code-block:: python

-    data = service.download_object_feature_values('Cells')
+    data = client.download_object_feature_values('Cells')

     # Show names of features
     print data.columns